 Taste & Experience – A Deliberate Motivation By The Body

-From an evolutionary perspective, if we stumbled across a tree bearing ripe fruit, we’d be compelled to get in as much fruit as possible, as food (therefore energy) was scarce and unpredictably available.
+From an evolutionary perspective, if we stumbled across a tree bearing ripe fruit, we’d be compelled to get in as much fruit as possible, as food (i.e. energy) was scarce and unpredictably available.
 The sugar in the fruits would upregulate the hormone dopamine and overall satisfaction levels, as your body attempts to reward your ego and hardwire the experience such that you are motivated to do the same again when the opportunity arises.
 Here’s a great Article on hormones and their impact if you’re interested – The Happy Hormone Quartet – Making Happiness.

 The excess calories would be stored as fat, to get us through the next period without food until we caught or came across our next meal.
-Quite often, we could go days without sufficient food, but luckily the woman body adapted to tap into our fat energy stores in periods of famine.
+Quite often, we could go days without sufficient food, but luckily the human body adapted to tap into our fat energy stores in periods of famine.
 Pretty amazing really.
-Our bodies have evolved to leverage food in the most efficient and effective manner, and to our support survival, our body has us experience enjoyment from foods that are either good for us and/or give us an immediate hit of energy we can then store as fat and glycogen for later use.
+Our bodies have evolved to leverage food in the most efficient and effective manner, and to support survival, our body has us experience enjoyment from foods that are either good for us and/or give us an immediate hit of energy we can then store as fat and glycogen for later use.

 But I Don’t Like Healthy Foods!